hashicorp/vault/website/source/guides/identity/policies.html.md

 `provisioner` must be able to:

-- Mount and manage auth backends
+- Mount and manage auth methods
-- Mount and manage secret backends
+- Mount and manage secret engines
 - Create and manage ACL policies